Frequently Asked Questions

 What can oyster growers claim?

-Oyster growers can claim up to 50% of the total eligible fuel invoices.
+Eligible oyster growers can claim up to 50% of the total eligible fuel costs for transporting oysters, including:

 - owner carrier movements of transporting dead stock (as a result of the natural disaster)

-- owner carrier movements to transport stock to agistment
+- owner carrier movements transporting stock to or from agistment.

-Agistment is used to describe moving oysters to another oyster lease registered to the applying oyster grower or moving oysters to another oyster lease registered to another oyster grower where there is a sub-lease agreement in place.
+For oysters, movement to or from agistment refers to oysters being transported to another oyster lease registered to the applying oyster grower, or moving oysters to another oyster lease registered to another oyster grower where there is a sub-lease agreement in place.

 - movements from an oyster lease that is not within a natural disaster declared LGA